cristianvasquez/obsidian-lab/README.md

 }
 ```

-All of them are required :D
+### name

-*name*: The name of the command used in commands and widgets
+The name of the command used in commands and widgets

+### url

-*url*: The address of the command in the python server
+The address of the command in the python server

+### type

+What returns the script?

-*type*: can be 'text', 'collection' or ['graph' to be implemented]
+Can be 'text', 'collection' or ['graph' to be implemented]

+### invokeOnFocus

-*invokeOnFocus*: The plugin calls the script when opening a notes
+The plugin calls the script when opening a notes

-*addHotKey*: A command is added to call the script
+* *addHotKey*: A command is added to call the script
-*debug*: verbose or off
+* *debug*: verbose or off
-*userInterface*: how the user interacts with the script, currently can be:
+* *userInterface*: how the user interacts with the script, currently can be:
   * 'panel-left': Attaches a panel on the left
   * 'panel-right': Attaches a panel on the right
   * 'replace-text': Replaces the selected text with the response
   * 'insert-text': Inserts text in the cursor position

 # Developer log